troglobit/finit/README.md

     inetd ssh@eth0:222/tcp nowait [2345] /usr/sbin/sshd -i
     inetd ssh@eth1:22/tcp  nowait [2345] /usr/sbin/sshd -i

-If eth0 is your Internet interface you may want to avoid using the default port.
+If `eth0` is your Internet interface you may want to avoid using the default port.
 To run ssh on port 222, and all others on port 22:

     inetd ssh@eth0:222/tcp nowait [2345] /usr/sbin/sshd -i
     inetd ssh/tcp          nowait [2345] /usr/sbin/sshd -i

-This actually adds a deny rule for eth0 on ssh/tcp, implicitly.
-You can even list the services in the reverse order with the same result:
+*This actually adds a deny rule for eth0 on ssh/tcp, implicitly.* You can even list the services in reverse order with the same result:

     inetd ssh/tcp          nowait [2345] /usr/sbin/sshd -i
     inetd ssh@eth0:222/tcp nowait [2345] /usr/sbin/sshd -i